itoleck/WindowsPerformance/README.md

 Various Windows Performance files, settings and documents

 - **/WPT/Traces** - Link to public example traces for learning purposes.
+See 'Issues' tab for answer analysis of traces.
+Don't peek, try to solve first. :)

 - **/Perfmon** - Performance Monitor template files and Logman/tools commands.